Tephida/docs/pages/index.md

 ## Features

 What are these features?
-You should see the {% include doc.html name="Getting Started" path="getting-started" %}
+You should see the {% include doc.html name="Getting Started" path="features" %}
 guide for a complete summary.
 Briefly:

  - *Privacy*